 In simple terms, the endothermic reactions absorb energy from the surrounding that is in the form of heat.
 On the other hand, an exothermic reaction releases energy into the surrounding of the system.

 A popular example of an endothermic chemical reaction is photosynthesis.
 During this process, plants absorb energy from the Sun and convert it into carbon dioxide and water into glucose and oxygen.
-An example of an exothermic reaction is the chemical reaction between sodium and chlorine, which results in the formation of sodium chloride (also known as common salt).
+An example of an exothermic reaction is the chemical reaction between sodium and chlorine, producing a bright yellow light and a great amount of heat energy.

 Endothermic Reactions